Hannanf/ETL_Module/README.md

-<h2>Module 8 Challenge — Writing and ETL to Read, Extract, and Transform Data from Large .csv files and to Create a Database using the Cleaned Data
+<h2>Module 8 Challenge — Writing an ETL to Read, Extract, and Transform Data and to Create a Database using the Cleaned Data
   </h2>

 ______________________________________________________________________